olc-digital/amanda-brookfield/src/pages/index.md

     “Utterly brilliant!
 This book grabs you from the first page, and never lets you go...”
   readMoreText: Read more about The Other Woman
+  video: WFP_Ru0wjOE
 latestReleases:
   latestRelease1:
     book: The Other Woman
+    blurb:
-    blurb: Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
+      Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
 On a normal day, in a normal house, on a normal street, wife and mother Fran has had enough.
 She packs a case,